On Managing Anxiety Without Burning Out

 Clients I work with often say things like:

-Healing doesn’t mean becoming someone new—it means coming home to yourself.
+Healing does not mean becoming someone new.
+It means becoming more of yourself.

 Your Next Step:

-If you’re feeling exhausted by anxiety, pressure, or a sense of disconnection, you’re not alone—and you don’t have to figure it out by yourself.
+If you are feeling exhausted by anxiety, pressure, or a sense of disconnection, you’re not alone, and you don’t have to figure it out by yourself.

 I offer individual and group therapy in Washington, DC for high-achieving, globally-minded professionals who are ready to live with more clarity, freedom, and connection.

-You’ve done the hard part of holding it together.
-Now it’s time to let someone hold space for you.
+You have done the hard part of holding it together.
+Now it is time to let someone hold space for you.